 2. Up your deductible.

 If you’re able to, you can raise your deductible, which is the amount you pay out of pocket before your insurance will step in to cover the rest of a claim.
-This can, in turn, lower your premium.
+This will, in turn, lower your premium.
 Think about how much money you can access as a deductible and choose an amount that’s right for you.

 3. Quest for discounts.